-I'm an academic, kind of.
-I research and write things about weird pages and unconventional reading practices; about the strange things people do to books and vice versa.
+I'm an academic who researches and writes about weird pages and unconventional reading practices; about the strange things people do to books and vice versa.

-With 39 Step press, I collaborate in various ham-fisted printing projects, and like to pretend I'm a book artist in secret.
+With 39 Step press, I collaborate in various ham-fisted printing projects.
 I also lead a double life as a bass player in a feminist punk band.
 You can find my work in the TLS, the LRB blog and the LA Review of Books, should you want to.
 I can also be found on Twitter @roguepages.